 As Mr. B.’s story continues to unfold there has been a continual change in his symptoms and areas of sub-optimal performance.
-Some areas have improved (his 9th ring shift, his pelvic torsion, SI control and hip alignment) and others have remained present (his cranium and C5).
+Some areas have improved (his 9th thoracic ring, and pelvis and hip alignment and left SIJ control) and others have remained present (his cranium and C5).
 As the layers of dysfunction in his body change, different drivers arise and need to be addressed.
 As his sessions continue, the focus on improving alignment, biomechanics and control of the cranium and C5 will lead to integration into sitting and standing tasks to restore function and resolve his remaining persistent symptoms of PGP and penile irritation.

 Clinical Mentorship in the Integrated Systems Model